renecartaya/renecartaya/README.md

 Hi, I’m René Cartaya.
 I am a Physicist that enjoys Software & Hardware Development.
 One of my focuses is on building automation solutions in different areas of applied science, technology and engineering.

-I am based in Bremen-Germany.
+I am based in Germany.
 The content of this page focuses on the projects I work on related to materials research, hardware automation for optical inspection and metrology, as well as other related areas.

 I am an enthusiastic, creative team player and positive and self-driven personality.
-You can contact me if you have opportunities, have questions, or discuss exciting projects.
+You can contact me if you want to discuss about exciting projects.

 Ph.D.
 Candidate, Universität Bremen